subithou/Department-Management-System/README.md

 Source code
 -----------
-The source code is available in the branch 'Source-code'.
+The source code is available in the other branch 'Source-code'.

 or